ariard/lightning-rfc/12-offer-encoding.md

   - if the invoice corresponds to an offer with `recurrence`:
     - MUST set `recurrence_basetime` to the start of period #0 as calculated by [Period Calculation](#offer-period-calculation).
-    - MUST set `relative_expiry` `seconds_from_timestamp` to the number of
+    - if it sets `relative_expiry`:
-      seconds after `timestamp` that payment for this period will no longer be accepted.
+	  - MUST NOT set `relative_expiry` `seconds_from_timestamp` more than the number of seconds after `timestamp` that payment for this period will be accepted.
   - otherwise:
     - MUST not set `recurrence_basetime`.
   - if the expiry for accepting payment is not 7200 seconds after `timestamp`:
     - MUST set `relative_expiry` `seconds_from_timestamp` to the number of
-        seconds after `timestamp` that payment should not be attempted.
+      seconds after `timestamp` that payment of this invoice should not be attempted.
   - if the `min_final_cltv_expiry` for the last HTLC in the route is not 18:
     - MUST set `min_final_cltv_expiry`.
   - if it accepts onchain payments: